Gluten-Free Bread Recipe (Perfectly Soft and Fluffy!)

-If you’ve been searching for soft, fluffy, gluten-free bread that bakes perfectly in the oven, this recipe is for you!
-It’s light, slices beautifully for sandwiches, and doesn’t crumble like many store-bought loaves.
-Best of all, it’s dairy-free with an easy egg-free option.
-Whether you’re new to gluten-free baking or simply prefer the oven method, this gluten-free bread recipe delivers consistent, delicious results every time.
+If you have been searching for soft, fluffy, homemade gluten-free bread that bakes perfectly in the oven, this recipe is for you!
+It is light, slices beautifully for sandwiches, and does not crumble like many store-bought loaves.
+Best of all, it is dairy-free with an easy egg-free option.

 A loaf of gluten free bread sliced for sandwiches on a cutting board.

 I first knew this gluten-free bread recipe was a winner when my husband packed a peanut butter and jelly sandwich made with it, tucked it into his bike jersey pocket, and rode for miles.
-The bread held up perfectly—no crumbling or falling apart!
+The bread held up perfectly, without crumbling or falling apart!

 Gluten free bread ingredients photo.